PrithirajN/StopClock/README.md

 # StopClock
-A StopWatch.
+## A StopWatch.
 This is my first project on web.
-To make it useable for blind people I have added sound.
+To make it useable for blind people I have <emp>added sound</emp>.
+Its not responsive so it is best when viewed on a PC.